embedly/embedly-docs/endpoints/2/objectify.rst

 ``provider_display``
     For display purposes we ``include provider_display``.
-It's the subdomain, hostname and public suffix of the provider.
+It's the subdomain, hostname, and public suffix of the provider.

 ``favicon_url``
     The url of the favicon.